DennoDin/eckseyeviibot/README.md

 ```

 ## Commands
+Commands are executed by typing the command with the `$` in the channel with bot.

+All commands can always be run by the server owner.

+#### $setAdminRole \<role id>
+Used for setting the role which can execute commands.
+Empty by default.

 #### $rollcall
 Used for starting roll call for the following week.
 By default does not include a time.
 Bot will automatically react with Tank, Healer, DPS, Question, and Cross emojis.